srivastava-palash/arctic/docs/index.md

 ## Arctic Storage Engines

-Arctic is designed to be very extensible and currently supports a numer of different use cases.
+Arctic is designed to be very extensible and currently supports a number of different use cases.
 To understand what Arctic is capable of, one must understand the storage models it uses.
 Arctic currently supports three storage engines

 * [TickStore](tickstore.md)
 * [VersionStore](versionstore.md)